 What Might Happen after a Report is Filed?

 Usually the identity of the person who filed the report remains confidential.
 Typically CPS and/or police do not share information with anybody about the progress of an investigation – even with a protective parent.
-This can feel frustrating especially if the process is moving slowly.
+This can feel frustrating, especially if the process is moving slowly.

 Reports are reviewed for investigation

-Once a report of child abuse has been made, the protective authorities (either child protective services or the police), decides whether or not to follow up the report.
+Once a report of child abuse has been made, the protective authorities (either child protective services or the police), decide whether or not to follow up the report.
 When a report is “screened in,” it means that protective authorities will follow up with an investigation.
 When it is “screened out,” it means that the report will not be investigated.